grycap/im/doc/source/manual.rst

  * python-scp: `download <http://archive.ubuntu.com/ubuntu/pool/universe/p/python-scp/python-scp_0.10.2-1_all.deb>`_
  * python-libcloud: `download <http://archive.ubuntu.com/ubuntu/pool/universe/libc/libcloud/python-libcloud_0.20.0-1_all.deb>`_

-Also Azure python SDK is not available in Ubuntu 16.04, so you have to manually install them manually.
+Also Azure python SDK is not available in Ubuntu 16.04.
+So if you need the Azure plugin you have to manually install them.
 You can download it from their corresponding PPAs.
 But here you have some links:

  * python-msrestazure: `download <https://launchpad.net/ubuntu/+archive/primary/+files/python-msrestazure_0.4.3-1_all.deb>`_